Caisse accelerates industrial real estate shift with deal for logistics firm - Red Deer Advocate

 The amount was put forward at the end of November by the pension fund manager’s real estate subsidiary, Ivanhoe Cambridge, as part of its transaction with Brookfield Asset Management.
 The amount paid was not disclosed, but various sources have confirmed the price.

-Due to the size of the transaction, the institution recruited an ally and announced Wednesday an equal partnership in the venture with Oxford Properties Group, the real estate subsidiary of the Ontario Municipal Employees Retirement System (OMERS) for its first foray into the United States.
+Due to the size of the transaction, the institution recruited an ally and announced Wednesday an equal partnership in the venture with the Oxford Real Estate Group, the real estate subsidiary of the Ontario Municipal Employees Retirement System (OMERS) for its first foray into the United States.

 Each party will contribute about $2.4 billion.